astorDev/nist/proxy/dotnet/article/index.md

 }
 ```

-Unfortunatelly, most of the methods for copying are also missing from the built-in libraries and we will have to implement them ourselves.
+Unfortunately, most of the methods for copying are also missing from the built-in libraries and we will have to implement them ourselves.
 Let's do just that in the next sections, starting with headers.

 ## Copying Headers: The Peculiar .NET Structuring

-.NET has quite interesting model for representing HTTP headers.
-Although, technically a headers is just a header, .NET also split the header in two categories based on their semantic: `RequestHeaders` and `ContentHeaders`.
+.NET has quite an interesting model for representing HTTP headers.
+Although technically a header is just a header, .NET also splits the header into two categories based on their semantics: `RequestHeaders` and `ContentHeaders`.

 Let me show you a quick experiment to explain what I mean.
 Here's the experiment code: